Dubai Aerospace Enterprise orders 15 Boeing 737 MAX jets - Aviation24.be

-The order will appear on Boeing’s Orders and Deliveries website once finalized.
+The order will appear on Boeing’s Orders and Deliveries website once finalised.

 Firoz Tarapore, Chief Executive Officer of DAE, said: “We are delighted to deepen our already strong relationship with Boeing.
 Including this order, we own and manage 162 Boeing aircraft.
 An increasing number of global aviation regulators are returning the MAX to the skies.
 We are confident in the success of these aircraft as domestic and regional air travel are seeing strong signs of recovery.”